electionlaw/eBenchbook/README.md

 * Assuring a more robust democratic process through community dialogue
 * Fostering of greater public trust of the election system and the judiciary
 * Increasing legitimacy of election outcomes

+## Installation

+The project is in the planning stages, and not yet available for installation.

+## Contributing

+1. Fork it!
+1. Create your feature branch: `git checkout -b my-new-feature`
+1. Commit your changes: `git commit -am 'Add some feature'`
+1. Push to the branch: `git push origin my-new-feature`
+1. Submit a pull request